SimpleSuyash/password-generator/readme.md

 ## How to use

 Copy the repository in your local machine.
 Then simply open the 'index.html' page.
-It opens a very simple form with a button in itgit  to generate password and a textarea to display the generated password.
-The user input is disabled for the textarea.
+It opens a very simple form with a button in it to generate a password, and a textarea to display the generated password.
+The user input is disabled for the textarea, however, the value in the textarea can be selected just clicking on it.

-Firstly, when the button is pressed, the program will ask for the desired number of characters for a new random password.
+First, when the button is pressed, the program will ask for the desired number of characters for a new random password.
 The criteria for the length of password is 8 characters minimum and 128 characters maximum.
 It informs this criteria to the user through those prompt/confirm boxes when asking for the user input.
 The user input for the length of the password is validated against several criteria.
-* If the input is not a number
+* Is it a number?
-* a whole number or not
+* Is it a whole number?
-* less that 8
+* Is it < 8 ?
-* greater that 128
+* Is it > 128?
-* empty value
+* Is it an empty value?

  ![image](./assets/image/prompt-box.png)